tom-howard/ros/docs/COM2009/la1/week5.md

 1. In **TERMINAL 1** you should still be located within the `src` folder of your `week5_actions` package.
 If not, then go back there now!
 Create a new file called `preemptive_action_client.py` and make this executable.
 1. Have a look at the code [here](preemptive_action_client), then copy and paste it into the `preemptive_action_client.py` node that you have just created.<a name="ex3_ret"></a>

     Here, we've built an action client that will cancel the call to the action server if we enter `Ctrl+C` into the terminal.
 This is useful, because otherwise the action server would continue to run, even when we terminate the client.
 A lot of the code is similar to the Action Client from the previous exercise, but we've built a class structure around this now for more flexibility.
-Have a look at [the explainer](preemptive_action_client/#explainer) and make sure that you understand how it all works.
+Have a look at [the code annotations](preemptive_action_client) and make sure that you understand how it all works.
 1. Run this using `rosrun`, let the server take a couple of images and then enter `Ctrl+C` to observe the goal cancelling in action.

     !!! note